AREEBAISHTIAQ/sinatra/README.md

-This is my project sinatra from the odin project curriculum.
+This is my project sinatra from The odin project curriculum.